mmamel/cs440/assignment3/README.txt

+During our development we experienced power outage so we could not complete it before Saturday night.

 bucket.txt contains the structure of the Linear Hash table i.e. metadata and where each block exists (the "pointer") in EmployeeIndex.
 EmployeeIndex contains all blocks.